 - 1. Attach the battery charger connector to the charger port on the front of the joystick. - 2.
 Plug the charger's AC power cord or extension into the grounded 110-volt wall outlet. - 3.
-When charging is complete, turn charger off. - 4.
-Disconnect output cable from joystick charger port
+Unplug the AC power cord or extension once charging is complete.